costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 different mix of participants, even if they are also almost all biased in some of the same ways.
-While good for the whole, a warning to individuals: attempting to learn about and cross-fertilize multiple free knowledge movements might come at an extra high cost to your intelligence.
+While good for the whole, a warning to individuals: attempting to learn about and cross-fertilize multiple free knowledge movements might come at an extra high cost to your intelligence.</p>

-<p class="author bio">Mike Linksvayer speaks internationally and writes
-broadly.
-He is the first CTO and then Vice President of Creative Commons.</p>
+> Mike Linksvayer speaks internationally and writes broadly.
+He is the first CTO and then Vice President of Creative Commons.